Main Content

 Glottis in throat and lungs in chest above diaphragm, showing diaphragm spasm that causes hiccups, with detail of open glottis and closed glottis.

-Hiccups occur when a spasm contracts the diaphragm, a large sheet of muscle that separates the chest cavity from the abdominal cavity.
-The spasm causes an intake of breath that is suddenly stopped by the closure of the vocal cords (glottis).
+Hiccups occur when a spasm contracts the diaphragm.
+This is a large sheet of muscle that separates the chest cavity from the abdominal cavity.
+The spasm causes an intake of breath that is suddenly stopped by the closing of the vocal cords.
 This closure causes the "hiccup" sound.

-A very full stomach can cause hiccups that go away on their own.
-A full stomach can be caused by things like eating too much food too quickly or swallowing too much air.
+A very full stomach can cause hiccups.
+This can happen from eating too much food too quickly or swallowing too much air.
+These hiccups will stop on their own.

-Most hiccups go away on their own within a few minutes to a few hours and do not require any treatment.
+Most hiccups go away on their own within a few minutes to a few hours and don't require any treatment.

 Hiccups that last longer than 48 hours are called persistent hiccups.
 Hiccups that last longer than a month are called intractable hiccups.
-Both persistent and intractable hiccups may be a sign of a more serious health problem.
+Both kinds of hiccups may be a sign of a more serious health problem.
+Tests may be needed to help find the cause.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.